-- (a) creating and maintaining an online register listing the Coordinating Authorities and their contact points referred to in Article 25(6); - (b) providing assistance to the competent authorities Coordinating Authorities free of charge and in accordance with its tasks under this Regulation as provided for in Article 25(7); - (c) assisting the Commission, upon its request, in connection to its tasks under the cooperation mechanism referred to in Article 37; - (d) creating, maintaining and operating the information-sharing system referred to in Article 39; - (e) assisting the Commission in the preparation of the delegated and implementing acts and the guidelines that the Commission adopts under this Regulation; - (f) providing information to Coordinating Authorities, upon their request or on its own initiative, relevant for the performance of their tasks under this Regulation, including by informing the Coordinating Authority of establishment of potential infringements identified in the performance of the EU Centre's other tasks; - 6. facilitate the generation and sharing of knowledge with other Union institutions, bodies, offices and agencies, competent authorities including Coordinating Authorities, or other relevant authorities of the Member States to contribute to the achievement of the objective of this Regulation, by: - (a) collecting, recording, analysing and providing information, providing analysis based on anonymised and non-personal data gathering, and providing expertise on matters regarding the prevention and combating of online child sexual abuse, in accordance with Article 51; - (b) supporting the development and dissemination of research and expertise on those matters and on assistance to victims, including by serving as a hub of expertise to support evidence-based policy and by inviting other Union institutions, bodies, offices and agencies, competent authorities including Coordinating Authorities, or other relevant authorities of the Member States to share information about relevant prevention initiatives; - (ba) making available the knowledge referred to in points (a) and (b) in the database referred to in Article 50(4), and in accordance with Article 51; - (c) drawing up the annual reports referred to in Article 84;
+- (a) creating and maintaining an online register listing the Coordinating Authorities and their contact points referred to in Article 25(6); - (b) providing assistance to the competent authorities Coordinating Authorities free of charge and in accordance with its tasks under this Regulation as provided for in Article 25(7); - (c) assisting the Commission, upon its request, in connection to its tasks under the cooperation mechanism referred to in Article 37; - (d) creating, maintaining and operating the information-sharing system referred to in Article 39: - (e) assisting the Commission in the preparation of the delegated and implementing acts and the guidelines that the Commission adopts under this Regulation; - (f) providing information to Coordinating Authorities, upon their request or on its own initiative, relevant for the performance of their tasks under this Regulation, including by informing the Coordinating Authority of establishment of potential infringements identified in the performance of the EU Centre's other tasks; - 6. facilitate the generation and sharing of knowledge with other Union institutions, bodies, offices and agencies, competent authorities including Coordinating Authorities, or other relevant authorities of the Member States to contribute to the achievement of the objective of this Regulation, by: - (a) collecting, recording, analysing and providing information, providing analysis based on anonymised and non-personal data gathering, and providing expertise on matters regarding the prevention and combating of online child sexual abuse, in accordance with Article 51; - (b) supporting the development and dissemination of research and expertise on those matters and on assistance to victims, including by serving as a hub of expertise to support evidence-based policy and by inviting other Union institutions, bodies, offices and agencies, competent authorities including Coordinating Authorities, or other relevant authorities of the Member States to share information about relevant prevention initiatives; - (ba) making available the knowledge referred to in points (a) and (b) in the database referred to in Article 50(4), and in accordance with Article 51; - (c) drawing up the annual reports referred to in Article 84;

-- 7. develop or facilitate the further development of technologies to detect online child sexual abuse in accordance with Article 50(1a); - 8. advise the Commission with a view of preparing implementing acts for the approval of technologies used to detect the dissemination of known child sexual abuse material in accordance with Article 10(2); - 9. certify technologies that are intended to be used to detect the dissemination of known child sexual abuse material in services using end-to-end encryption following tests conducted with the support of its Technology Committee that their use could not lead to a weakening of the protection provided by the encryption in accordance with Article 10(3)(ab).
+- 7. develop or facilitate the further development of technologies to detect online child sexual abuse in accordance with Article 50(1a); - 8. advise the Commission with a view of preparing implementing acts for the approval of technologies used to detect the dissemination of child sexual abuse material in accordance with Article 10(2); - 9. certify technologies that are intended to be used to detect the dissemination of child sexual abuse material in services using end-to-end encryption following tests conducted with the support of its Technology Committee that their use could not lead to a weakening of the protection provided by the encryption in accordance with Article 10(3)(ab); - 10. develop a communication strategy and promote the dialogue with relevant stakeholders such as civil society organisations, law enforcement and providers of hosting services or interpersonal communications services to raise public awareness of and promote measures to prevent and combat online child sexual abuse.